ZeshanQureshi/ZeshanQureshi/README.md

 - 👋 Hi, I’m Zeshan
-- 🗺️ I live in Mississauga, Ontario
+- 🗺️ I'm from Toronto, Ontario
 - 🏫 I'm a Mechanical Engineering student at the University of Waterloo
 - 💼 I'm working at TD as a Software Engineering Intern
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Object Oriented Programming
 - 📫 I can be contacted at z22qures@gmail.com